 Struffoli are fried dough balls that are covered in honey and sprinkles, all served in a mound.
-This golden sweet treat is an Italian Christmas staple.
+This golden sweet treat is an Italian Christmas and Easter staple.
 Struffoli are made from simple ingredients with easy prep, but taste anything but!

 Each Christmas my mom would make a batch (or, let’s be real, several batches) of struffoli and send some to faraway relatives while keeping a fair amount of them at home for visiting guests to scarf down.

 And us.
-Actually mostly us. 🙈
+Actually mostly us.

 After three years of sharing recipes on this blog, this is the very first recipe that involves deep frying.
 I try to eat healthily most of the time (keyword: most) so deep frying isn’t a cooking method that I use often.
 But sometimes it’s necessary, especially when it comes to family traditions and seasonal sweets.
 Thankfully struffoli falls under both categories.

 Struffoli is an Italian dessert from the Naples region, in which small bits of fried dough are covered in honey.
 The individual pieces of dough are small and light as air, with a crunchy exterior and a soft interior.

 There are a variety of different ways struffoli can be garnished and presented once coated in honey.
 In my family, we serve it in a big mound and shake rainbow nonpareils over top.
 Another popular way to serve struffoli is by shaping it into a wreath.
 Or you can portion out individual servings in festive foil muffin cups, if you’re looking for a quicker and less-mess way to serve it.